Abuse: Emotional abuse

 While there is an absence of consensus as to the precise definition of emotional abuse, it is classified by the U.S. federal Child Abuse Prevention and Treatment Act as a form of mental injury.
-The typical legal definition, particularly in the area of child welfare, accepted by the majority of U.S. states describes it as injury to the psychological capacity or emotional stability as evidenced by an observable or substantial change in behavior, emotional response or cognition.
+The typical legal definition, particularly in the area of child welfare, accepted by the majority of U.S. states describes it as injury to the psychological cap|acity or emotional stability as evidenced by an observable or substantial change in behavior, emotional response or cognition.